sagemath/sagewiki_to_gh-2022-10-10/pics.md

 and in A4 size:
 http://sage.math.washington.edu/home/wdj/art/seasons-greetings-sage-a4.pdf.

-== The Tamer and the Lion ==
+=== The Tamer and the Lion ===

 A tamer wants to escape within a circle without being eaten by a lion who lives on the circle.
 The speed of the lion is 4 times that of the tamer.
 How can the tamer escape?
 There is a good solution in 2d, but does the simple solution where the tamer always moves opposite to the lion position works?
-In 2009, Sage and a small script written by Xavier Provençal and Sébastien Labbé answers the question.
+In November 2009, Sage and a small script written by Xavier Provençal and Sébastien Labbé in Montpellier answers the question.

 {{attachment:tamer.gif}}